-Under the Merger Agreement, holders of Houlihan's Common Stock may elect to receive for each share held (i) \$8.00 in cash, without interest ("Cash Election"), (ii) \$8.00 in Market Value (as defined below) of Zapata Common Stock ("Stock Election"), (iii) \$4.00 in cash, without interest, and \$4.00 in Market Value of Zapata Common Stock ("Cash/Stock Election") or (iv) a residual combination of cash and Zapata Common Stock (totaling \$8.00 in value) determined so that the aggregate merger consideration to all Houlihan's stockholders (assuming that any who exercise their right to dissent from the Merger under the DGCL receive \$8.00 per share in cash) is equally divided between cash and Zapata Common Stock ("Residual Election").
+Absent the timely exercise of an election to receive a different mix of consideration in the Merger, each holder of Houlihan's Common Stock will receive \$4.00 in cash, without interest, and \$4.00 in Market Value of Zapata Common Stock (the "Default Consideration").
+Under the Merger Agreement and in lieu of receiving the Default Consideration, holders of Houlihan's Common Stock may elect to receive (i) \$8.00 in Market Value of Zapata Common Stock (the "Stock Election"), (ii) \$8.00 in cash, without interest, subject to adjustment as discussed below (the "Cash Election") or (iii) a residual combination of cash and Market Value of Zapata Common Stock (totaling \$8.00) determined so that the aggregate merger consideration to all Houlihan's stockholders is equally divided between cash and (on a Market Value basis) Zapata Common Stock (the "Residual Election").
+The equal division of the aggregate merger consideration between stock and Market Value of Zapata Common Stock that is the basis for determining the consideration payable to holders making the Residual Election assumes that any Houlihan's stockholders who exercise their right to dissent from the Merger under the Delaware General Corporation Law (the "DGCL") receive \$8.00 per share in cash.

 Malcolm I. Glazer has agreed to exercise, and to the extent within his actual control cause all other members of the Glazer Group to exercise, the Residual Election with respect to shares of Houlihan's Common Stock owned by him and other members of the Glazer Group.
-If, as a result of Cash Elections made by others, members of the Glazer Group would own more than 49.9% of the outstanding Zapata Common Stock following the Merger, the cash received by holders making Cash Elections will be reduced pro rata (and Zapata Common Stock having a Market Value equal to the amount of the reduction delivered to them in lieu thereof) so that the amount of Zapata Common Stock deliverable under the Residual Election is reduced to the extent necessary to prevent the 49.9% ownership threshold applicable to the Glazer Group from being exceeded.
-The Cash Election, Stock Election, Cash/Stock Election and Residual Election are sometimes referred to in this Joint Proxy Statement/Prospectus, individually, as a "Consideration Election" or, collectively, as "Consideration Elections."
-For purposes of this Joint Proxy Statement/Prospectus, "Market Value" means the average of the closing price of Zapata Common Stock for the 20 trading days immediately preceding the second trading day prior to the date of the Houlihan's Special Meeting.
+If, as a result of Cash Elections made by others, members of the Glazer Group would own more than 49.9% of the outstanding Zapata Common Stock following the Merger, the cash received by holders making Cash Elections will be reduced on a pro rata basis (and Zapata Common Stock having a Market Value equal to the amount of the reduction will be delivered to them in lieu thereof) so that the amount of Zapata Common Stock deliverable under the Residual Election is reduced to the extent necessary to prevent the 49.9% ownership threshold applicable to the Glazer Group from being exceeded.